 About this Paintings

-I create vivid, impressionistic oil paintings that capture the feeling of being in the vineyard at dawn or a landscape view fro the beautiful Pacific Northwest that takes your breath away and flowers that wake you up with color.
+I create vivid, impressionistic oil paintings that capture the feeling of being in the vineyard at dawn or a landscape views from the Pacific Northwest that takes your breath away and flowers that wake you up with color.

 Most of my paintings are inspired by travels throughout the Northwest and Vineyards from around the world to things I see everyday.
 My technique is done with deep colors and loose brush strokes, in a wet-on-wet technique known as alla prima.
 Alla prima comes from Italian, literally meaning "at first attempt" a loose blend of colors right on the canvas, like Vincent van Gogh so the paint stays clean and crisp. this technique allows the paint to blend together like butter into rich and wonderful colors that capture the moment of all the cool places this planet has to show us.